-Exciting things will be happening all month in honor of National Fall Prevention Awareness Day, September 22, 2017
+Exciting things will be happening in September as we ease into Fall, in honor of National Fall Prevention Awareness Month.

 Many people think falls are a normal part of aging.
 The truth is, they’re not.
 Most falls can be prevented—and you have the power to reduce your risk.